taekyu-kim/RealEstateDB/README.md

-* DB-Project - Real-Estate Database
+DB Project - Real-Estate Database
+-

 This Project is implementing the Database and the related DB application program of virtual real-estate company such as 'zigbang'.
 I developed this program based on a deep understanding of E-R Modeling, Relational Algebra, MySQL, ODBC, etc. More details are on the Document file attached.